-The Credit Card Accountability Responsibility and Disclosure Act (or Credit CARD Act) was passed by the United States Congress in 2009, expanding on the Truth in Lending Act, and took effect in 2010.
+The Credit Card Accountability Responsibility and Disclosure Act (or the Credit CARD Act of 2009) was passed by the United States Congress in 2009, expanding on the Truth in Lending Act (TILA), and took effect in 2010.
 Its purpose was to curtail deceptive and abusive practices by credit card issuers.

 A new Federal agency, the Consumer Financial Protection Bureau (CFPB) was created to (among other things) administer the Credit CARD Act.

 Before the Credit CARD Act of 2009 credit card terms and rules were pretty cryptic.
 It was much easier to get pinged for a mistake you didn't even realize you could make, or end up with a fee you weren't aware you'd have to pay.
 The CARD Act was created to help consumers, like you, better understand things that might not have been so clear before.
 Nowadays, thanks to the CARD Act, choosing the best credit card for your lifestyle is much simpler as credit card terms, rates, and fees are much more transparent.

 Credit CARD Act background

 The Credit CARD Act was passed by lawmakers in response to the following practices:

 - Interest rate hikes: Many credit card companies hiked the interest rate on their cards without adequate notification or reason.
 Most customers didn't realize this was happening and often were powerless to do anything about it.
 Before the Act, it wasn't nearly as easy to compare low interest credit cards as it is today.

 - Marketing targeted toward underage consumers: Many credit card companies targeted college campuses with giveaways to underage consumers who were not aware of what they were signing up for until it was too late. ("Hey, all you need to do is fill out an application – you never have to use the card once you get it.")